 Introduced by Rep. Bronna Kahle (R) on February 21, 2019 To establish a hospice exception from a law that prohibits prescribers who do not have a “bona fide prescriber-patient relationship" from prescribing controlled substance painkillers.
-This requirement otherwise requires a medical service provider to have reviewed a patient’s relevant medical records, and completed a full medical history and current condition assessment including an examination.
-The exception is intended to let hospice care providers adjust medication to the meet serious and rapidly changing needs of a dying individual.
+This restriction requires a medical service provider to have reviewed a patient’s relevant medical records, and completed a full medical history and current condition assessment including an examination.
+The proposed exception is intended to let hospice care providers adjust medication to the meet serious and rapidly changing needs of a dying individual.
 Official Text and Analysis.

 Referred to the House Health Policy Committee on February 21, 2019